Office of the United Nations High Commissioner for Human Rights: Field Operations and Technical Cooperation Division

-High Commissioners for Human Rights
+High commissioners for human rights

 Criticisms

 Journalist Emma Reilly leaked e-mails in 2020 and 2021 in which the OHCHR provided names of Chinese participants in UN human rights activities to China on request.
 This occurred on multiple occasions from before 2012 to at least 2019, despite an explicit ban against this sort of activity.
 In some cases, after obtaining their name in advance from the UN, the Chinese Communist Party made sure an activist was not able to leave China for Geneva to attend.